Aziziye Mosque, Konya: Architecture

 The mosque was built in the eclectic style of Ottoman architecture that prevailed under the tenure of the Balian architects in the mid-19th century, blending Empire and Neoclassical forms with traditional Ottoman mosque design.
 It has many features which make it one of a kind.
 It is a double minaret building.
 In each minaret the şerefe (balcony) roof is supported with columns which makes the mosque unique in Turkey.
 Unlike most other mosques its main floor is elevated and stairs are used to reach the main floor.
 Also the floorspace is not wide and there is no yard.
 Because of the same reason Sadirvans (şadırvan, water fountains), are adjacent to minarets.
 The praying hall is square shaped and its ceiling is a big dome.
-The nartex has three smaller domes on six marble pillars.
+The narthex has three smaller domes on six marble pillars.
 Another interesting feature of the Mosque is its windows which are wider than the doors.